hajiskyy/nextjs-starter/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## OG Note
+Your code editor would probably lint the unknown `@tailwind` rule.
+A hack for that if you're using vscode is to just turn off the warnings for unkown-at-rules for scss in the setting. or just at this to your `settings.json`:

+`  "scss.lint.unknownAtRules": "ignore"`

+Happy coding